nasa/Common-Metadata-Repository/access-control-app/api_docs.md

 ### <a name="search-acls"></a> Search ACLs

-ACLs can be searched for by sending a GET request to `%CMR-ENDPOINT%/acls`
+ACLs can be searched for by sending a GET request to `%CMR-ENDPOINT%/acls` A valid Echo token is required to search ACLs.
+If no token is supplied then guest permissions are used.

 ##### ACL Search Parameters